Loss Spike in Training Neural Networks: Loss spike

 The above experiments reveal a common structure that causes a loss spike, namely, the $\lambda_{\mathrm{max}}$ sharpness increases in the direction of decreasing loss.
-We call this structure smaller-loss-as-sharper (SLAS) structure.
-The SLAS structure differs from the SLAF (smaller-loss-as-flatter) structure studied in \cite{JML-1-247}, which is also common in the EoS stage as shown in Fig. \ref{fig: SLAF}.
-A toy example of the SLAS structure is shown in Fig. \ref{fig: toy_a}.
-The left cross-section of the loss landscape has a flatter curvature while the right one has a sharper curvature.
-At the minimum of the left cross-section (the $L_1$ dashed line), the opening of the contour lines towards the right and the parameter point will also move right, which makes the curvature sharper.
-Once $\eta>2/\lambda_{\rm max}$, it starts to diverge to a large-loss region and the opening of the contour turns left (the $L_2$ dashed line), which makes the curvature flatter.
+We call this structure lower-loss-as-sharper (LLAS) structure.
+The LLAS structure, which is common in the EoS stage as shown in Fig. \ref{fig: LLAS}, differs from the LLAF (lower-loss-as-flatter) structure studied in \citep{JML-1-247}.
+The following quadratic model is a simple example of the LLAS structure.